narencachy/azure-docs/articles/key-vault/quick-create-java.md

 ### Create a new Java console app

-In a console window, use the `mvn` command to create a new Java console app with the name `akv-java`.
+In a bash console, use the `mvn` command to create a new Java console app with the name `akv-java`.

 ```bash
 mvn archetype:generate -DgroupId=com.keyvault.quickstart \